kartikdewal/maker-checker/README.md

 # maker-checker

-## Problem Statement

-A simplified version of maker-checker approval process.

-Business requirements:

-- Send a message to a recipient, however, this send message request has to be validated by users to be sent.
-If users approve the message, it is sent to the recipient.
-If a user rejects the message, it is not sent to the recipient.

-Technical requirements:

-- Implement the service and expose it via APIs.

 ## Overview

 This is a simple REST API implementation of a maker-checker pattern.
 The idea is to have a maker create a request and a checker approve or reject it.